jw4480-columbia/MedneXt-implementation/README.md

 Notice that MedneXt is design to work on 3D database only, therefore the original nnUNet repo is also strongly recommanded to be installed, as some precedure might require nnUNet command instead of MedneXt command, the 2 repositories should be installed parallel to each other and in the same environment, if any.

 ## Practical procedure of preparing a 2D database for training
-If, like in this project, MedneXt need to be trained under a raw 2D database in, suppose png format, then 2 basic data prepocessing is required:
+If, like in this project, MedneXt need to be trained under a raw 2D database in, suppose png format, then both custom and basic data prepocessing is required.

-### Pack data in a given format
 We invoke the prepocessing python script for task120:
 >https://github.com/MIC-DKFZ/MedNeXt/blob/main/nnunet_mednext/dataset_conversion/Task120_Massachusetts_RoadSegm.py
 which is design for 2d prepocessing and easy to rewrite.